 How Much Water Hits Your Roof Every Year?

 To calculate how much water slides off your roof every year, convert the area of your roof to inches.
 Then multiply the dimensions by the rainfall (Baltimore County gets around 40 inches of rain per year).
 Then divide by 231 to get the number of gallons.
 That’s a lot of water.
 Moving this amount of water away from your home requires maintenance and, at times, gutter replacement.
-To protect your home, EC Roofing recommends a quality rain gutter system.
+To protect your home, EC Roofing recommends a quality rain gutter system featuring the best types of gutters.

 A properly installed gutter system is a quintessential feature of every modern home.
 When functioning properly, gutters divert water away from your home’s foundation, siding, windows, and walkways.
 If you’ve found you yourself spending money on dehumidifiers, fans, and chemical desiccants, your gutter system might be at fault.
 Even if you plan to install gutters yourself, it’s best to contact a professional gutter company to get a professional opinion.